North America

 Standard of living

-The US and Canada have one of the highest overall standards of living in the world.
+The US and Canada have one of the world's highest overall living standards.
 However, many people still live in poverty, especially in urban ghettos and some rural areas.
 Central America and the Caribbean are markedly poorer than their wealthier northern neighbors.
-Haiti is the poorest country in the western hemisphere.
+Haiti is the poorest country in the Western Hemisphere.

 Environmental issues

 Many fragile environments are under threat throughout the region.
-In Haiti, all the primary rain forest has been destroyed, while air pollution from factories and cars in Mexico City is among the worst in the world.
-Elsewhere, industry and mining pose threats, particularly in the delicate arctic environment of Alaska where oil spills have polluted coastlines and decimated fish stocks.
+Haiti's primary rainforests have been destroyed, while air pollution from factories and cars in Mexico City is among the worst in the world.
+Elsewhere, industry and mining pose threats, particularly in the delicate arctic environment of Alaska, where oil spills have polluted coastlines and decimated fish stocks.

 Mineral resources